Why Community Is a Clinical Intervention for Therapists

 Light refreshments will be provided.
 Feel free to bring your own lunch.

-If cost is a barrier and a reduced rate would make participation more accessible, please feel free to reach out.
-We’re happy to work with you.
+*If cost is a barrier, please feel free to reach out.
+We value accessibility and are happy to discuss options when possible.

 References